 The cell regeneration potential of mesenchymal stem cells, the regulation of the control of the immune system and the immunomodulatory properties open up an opportunity for recovery, reduction of inflammatory reactions and improvement in the quality of life of patients affected by Sjögren’s syndrome.
 In addition, the use of autologous cells avoids the risk of rejection of the recipient, as well as the need for genetic compatibility studies.

-If you are looking for a highly effective treatment for Sjögren’s syndrome and you have convinced yourself that stem cell therapy are your best alternative, schedule an appointment at ProgenCell through our contact form, we have an excellent stem cell doctor in Tijuana and we will gladly provide you with the care you need!
+If you are looking for a highly effective treatment for Sjögren’s syndrome and you have convinced yourself that stem cell infusion in Mexico are your best alternative, schedule an appointment at ProgenCell through our contact form, we have an excellent stem cell doctor in Tijuana and we will gladly provide you with the care you need!